James King Bonnar

 The Artist, 1955

 Bonnar was born in North Adams, MA and lived in Newtonville, MA.
 He graduated from the Massachusetts School of Art where he studied with Joseph DeCamp, and the influence of DeCamp is clear in his brushwork.
 He was the president of the Copley Society of Boston and exhibited for many years at the North Shore Arts Association (founded in 1922 by Hibbard, William Paxton, Frederick Mulhaupt, Edmund Tarbell and Frank Benson) and the Rockport Art Association.
-Bonnar was also a founder of the Newton, MA Art Association, and his works were included in the Newton Museum's retrospective.
+Bonnar was also a founder of the Newton, MA Art Association, and his works were included in a Newton Museum retrospective.